maxwildcat/UIComponents/login/README.md

   - click on Users tab in the left pane
   - Add, Remove, Edit the system users
 ## Add the Module to your app
-  - click on install module button in the bottme left corner of your IDE screen
+  - click on install module button in the bottom left corner of your IDE screen
   - click on  **Add Custom Module from GitHub**
   - Enter the following info
     - Owner **scriptrdotio**